maelink-prod/server/README.md

 Join maelink's Discord server if you haven't already at https://discord.gg/qExK36qx

 > [!Warning]
-> This is potentially unstable and outdated!
+> This is very outdated!
+Please never use this version of the server!
->
-> A HTTP rewrite of this server is in the works.